 Via a short waterbus ride we arrive in Rotterdam and enjoy a fun Saturday afternoon!

-We cycle out of Rotterdam in the quiet of Sunday morning.
-On our route we stop in Schiedam, a charming medieval village with the tallest windmills in the world, still grinding grain to make famous Jenever- a type of Gin.
+Our route today starts with a stop in Schiedam, a charming medieval village with the tallest windmills in the world, still grinding grain to make famous Jenever- a type of Gin.

 Our short route today takes us quickly to Delft.
 Dating back to 1075, Delft is known as the birthplace of Golden Age artist Johannes Vermeer, home of William of Orange, father of the Netherlands, and center for production of blue Delft Pottery.